Gyre Therapeutics, Inc. (NASDAQ:GYRE) President Songjiang Ma Sells 2,000 Shares

 Wall Street Analysts Forecast Growth

-A number of hedge funds have recently modified their holdings of the stock.
-Geode Capital Management LLC boosted its position in shares of Gyre Therapeutics by 16.9% in the 3rd quarter.
+Several large investors have recently modified their holdings of the stock.
+Geode Capital Management LLC grew its stake in shares of Gyre Therapeutics by 16.9% in the 3rd quarter.
 Geode Capital Management LLC now owns 303,647 shares of the company’s stock valued at $3,808,000 after purchasing an additional 43,840 shares during the period.
-Charles Schwab Investment Management Inc. raised its position in Gyre Therapeutics by 0.8% during the fourth quarter.
-Charles Schwab Investment Management Inc. now owns 114,566 shares of the company’s stock valued at $1,386,000 after buying an additional 918 shares during the period.
-State Street Corp lifted its stake in Gyre Therapeutics by 8.8% in the 3rd quarter.
-State Street Corp now owns 104,490 shares of the company’s stock worth $1,310,000 after acquiring an additional 8,412 shares in the last quarter.
-Northern Trust Corp boosted its position in Gyre Therapeutics by 9.1% during the 4th quarter.
-Northern Trust Corp now owns 103,382 shares of the company’s stock worth $1,251,000 after acquiring an additional 8,624 shares during the period.
+Charles Schwab Investment Management Inc. grew its stake in shares of Gyre Therapeutics by 0.8% in the 4th quarter.
+Charles Schwab Investment Management Inc. now owns 114,566 shares of the company’s stock valued at $1,386,000 after purchasing an additional 918 shares during the period.
+State Street Corp grew its position in Gyre Therapeutics by 8.8% during the 3rd quarter.
+State Street Corp now owns 104,490 shares of the company’s stock worth $1,310,000 after acquiring an additional 8,412 shares during the last quarter.
+Northern Trust Corp grew its position in Gyre Therapeutics by 9.1% during the 4th quarter.
+Northern Trust Corp now owns 103,382 shares of the company’s stock worth $1,251,000 after acquiring an additional 8,624 shares during the last quarter.
 Finally, SBI Securities Co.
-Ltd. purchased a new position in Gyre Therapeutics during the 4th quarter valued at about $1,225,000.
-23.99% of the stock is currently owned by institutional investors and hedge funds.
+Ltd. bought a new stake in Gyre Therapeutics during the 4th quarter worth approximately $1,225,000.
+23.99% of the stock is currently owned by institutional investors.

 Gyre Therapeutics Company Profile